jarusll/the-logs/index.md

 The reason I buzz my head is because it's one less thing to worry about.
 The plan is to reach to a state where I worry about very less things so I can truly focus on things which matter.

+I was watching 6042 last night and I am hooked.
+I believe the most exciting field for me is logic because I use it everyday to solve problems.

 # 2022-06-10

 I like how [LowSpecGamer](https://youtube.com/c/LowSpecGamer) pivoted.
 He's been making some good content about tech industry.